-The Local Government Act 2002 (LGA 2002) sets out the general powers of local government, its purpose and operating principles, and details the personal liability of members.
+The Local Government Act 2002 (LGA 2002) sets out the general powers of local government, its purpose and operating principles.
+Provisions directly relevant to this Code include:

+Personal liability of members

-Although having qualified privilege, elected members can be held personally accountable for losses incurred by a local authority where, following a report from the Auditor General under s44 LGA 2002, it is found that one of the following applies:
+Although having qualified privilege, elected members can be held personally accountable for losses incurred by a local authority where, following a report from the Auditor General under s.44 LGA 2002, it is found that one of the following applies:

-- a) Money belonging to, or administered by, a local authority has been unlawfully expended; or - b) An asset has been unlawfully sold or otherwise disposed of by the local authority; or - c) A liability has been unlawfully incurred by the local authority; or - d) A local authority has intentionally or negligently failed to enforce the collection of money it is lawfully entitled to receive.890
+- a) money belonging to, or administered by, a local authority has been unlawfully expended; or - b) an asset has been unlawfully sold or other wise disposed of by the local authority; or - c) a liability has been unlawfully incurred by the local authority; or - d) a local authority has intentionally or negligently failed to enforce the collection of money it is lawfully entitled to receive.